Gary Hooper (Paralympian)

-Gary Leslie Hooper, MBE (born 11 February 1939) is an Australian Paralympic competitor.
+Gary Leslie Hooper MBE (11 February 1939 – 13 August 2025) was an Australian Paralympic competitor.
 He won seven medals at three Paralympics from 1960 to 1968.

-Personal
+Background

 Hooper was born on 11 February 1939 in Sydney.
 He never knew his biological father, and lived with his stepfather.
 He grew up near Newcastle in Toronto.

 He contracted polio at the age of eleven, and lost the use of both his legs.
 At 16, he attended a live-in rehabilitation centre at the former naval base in Jervis Bay, where he learned a range of trade crafts, including metalwork, woodwork and leatherwork.
 All students at the centre were encouraged to become as physically fit as possible.
 After the centre was moved to the Mount Wilga Rehabilitation Hospital in Hornsby, Hooper became involved in wheelchair sport competitions and was successful from the outset.